ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 Algorithms (JPA) [@!I-D.ietf-jose-json-proof-algorithms] specification defines how an initial set of algorithms are used with JWP.

+# JSON Web Proof Header

+A Header consists of an integrity-protected set of Header Parameters that apply to the JWP.

+A Header is represented either as a JSON Object holding JSON-formatted Header Parameters, or a CBOR map holding CBOR-formatted Header Parameters.

+In addition, there are two kinds of Headers - an Issuer Header (see (#issuer-header)) supplied on `issue` by the issuer, and an additional Presentation Header (see (#presentation-header)) supplied on `present` by the holder.
+Both Headers should have their integrity protected, and are mandatory to present unmodified to the verifier.

-# JWP Header
+# Header Parameter

-A JWP Header is a set of Header Parameters that apply to the JWP.
-These Header Parameters may be specific to the proof applied to the JWP, they may identify the party issuing the proof, and they may describe the application purpose and format of the JWP, as well as provide other potential metadata.
+A Header Parameter is a name/value pair supplying information within a Header in a JWP.
+A Header Parameter may provide information specific to the proof algorithm in use for the JWP, it may identify the issuer of the proof, it may describe the application purpose or format of the JWP, as well as provide other potential metadata.

 A Header Parameter may be represented as JSON or as CBOR.
 When represented using JSON, each Header Parameter has a string label and has